 - What Came Before the Impact Driver?

-- The Tool That Preceded the Impact Wrench
+- The Vintage Hand Tool That Preceded the Impact Wrench

 - Before the Chainsaw

-- What Tools Did They Use Before the Electric Planer
+- The Antique Hand Tools That Came Before the Electric Planer

 - Before Power Tools We Had the Hand Miter Saw

 Evidence for the use of drill-like rotary tools dates back thousands of years.
 Builders have always needed holes in material for posts, fasteners, joints, and more.
 If only they could see the powerful, cordless drills we have today – and that goes for all of the tools on this list!
 What tools now accomplish mechanically used to require nearly all elbow grease and little ingenuity.
 From long wooden handles attached in a “T” shape with the bit to egg beater style, and even a bow around a stick – the drill’s come a long way, baby.